The antidote to loneliness isn’t always connection ~

 Sometimes we think the cure for loneliness is more people.
 More plans.
 More time with friends.

-Sometimes, the true medicine lies in learning how to be with ourselves—fully.
+Rather, I find the true medicine lies in learning how to be with ourselves— fully.

 A Common Pattern

-Even if we had our best friend over for the longest, soul-nourishing dinner…
+But think about it.
+Even if we had our best friend over for the longesttttt soul-nourishing dinner… When they leave (and they would have to at some point).

 Why More Connection Isn’t Always the Answer

-But I find it can be a trap if we seek antidote there.
+But I find it can be a trap if we learn to seek antidote there.

-What’s helped me instead… was allowing a kind of death.
+What’s helped me in breaking this cycle, was allowing a kind of death.

-Letting the feelings of loneliness wash over me, and then away from me.
+Letting the feelings of loneliness wash over me, consume me, and then eventually away from me.

 You Can Still Want Love